peter3marsh/peter3marsh.github.io/_posts/2023-11-07-education-work.md

 ### B.S.
 Biomedical Engineering, Computer Science Emphasis
 <strong>UCLA Samueli School of Engineering 2023</strong>
-<p>I am graduating from UCLA's Samueli School of Engineering this December 2023!
+<p>I graduated from UCLA's Samueli School of Engineering this December 2023!
 I chose to get my degree in Biomedical Engineering because of my interest in the rapidly growing field of biotechnology.
 While I primarily have focused my coursework around data science and software engineering, I have taken a wide breadth of classes on other subjects involving drug design/chemical engineering as well as robotics.</p>

 ## Work Experience